Skateplanner-Co-KG/skateplanner/README.md

 "# skateplanner" </br>
 next Goals: </br>
--to use Bootstraps for Login and About Us </br>

 Trainer: create new event
 - planner page contains:
   - event entry
     - button "join event"
-  - button "new event" navigates Trainer to form page
 - form page: contains:
   - event name
   - timespan